 Why Your Septic Tank System Needs An Outlet Filter

 If you have a septic tank, then you have a basic idea of how they work.
 In theory, the only thing that ends up in the leach field is water.
 Unfortunately, in practice hair, grit and, worse, sewage solids can find their way there.
 That’s why every septic tank system needs an outlet filter.
+If you don’t have a septic filter installed, you should have a Wind River Environmental technician install one.
+You know what they say: an ounce of prevention (preventative maintenance) is worth a pound of cure.

 Tank Outlet Filters – What They are and Why They Help